 You just finished pouring your heart and soul into creating a great piece of video content.
 With so much content being uploaded to YouTube every minute, I can’t stress enough how important it is to properly optimize your video on YouTube.
 You need to get your video in front of your target audience in order to the most views possible.
 Here are some simple tricks to have your video standout.

-Creating and uploading a custom thumbnail is a easy way to summarize your video in picture.
+Creating and uploading a custom thumbnail is an easy way to summarize your video in the picture.
 YouTube states that 90% of the best-performing videos have a custom thumbnail.
-Craft your thumbnail using high-quality images or screen shots from your video, making sure your image accurately tells the viewer what the video is going to be about.
+Craft your thumbnail using high-quality images or screenshots from your video, making sure your image accurately tells the viewer what the video is going to be about.
 It’s important for your thumbnail to transfer well to mobile as the majority of YouTube views come from a mobile device.
 You can check this before posting by shrinking your image down to see how it looks when it’s tiny.
 A great custom thumbnail can get your video even more clicks.

 Title, Description, Tags

 It is important to give your video an accurate title that contains keywords about your video.
 Use those focus keywords in the video description and in the tags section as well.
 This is what YouTube crawls when it is looking for keywords to rank your video.
 Try to be as detailed as possible when writing your description: be sure to use the keywords you want to rank for in the title, description, and tags.
 The better the description, the better chance your video has to get ranked higher.
 You can also link to some of your other work in the description.
 Bonus Tip: you can even upload a transcript of your video and YouTube will crawl the text as well.